awsdocs/amazon-s3-userguide/doc_source/outposts-sharing-with-ram.md

-# Sharing Amazon S3 on Outposts by using AWS Resource Access Manager<a name="outposts-sharing-with-ram"></a>
+# Sharing Amazon S3 on Outposts using AWS Resource Access Manager<a name="outposts-sharing-with-ram"></a>

 Amazon S3 on Outposts supports sharing S3 capacity across multiple accounts within an organization by using AWS Resource Access Manager \([AWS RAM](https://docs.aws.amazon.com/ram/latest/userguide/what-is.html)\)\.
 With S3 on Outposts sharing, you can allow others to create and manage buckets, endpoints, and access points on your Outpost\.